How to Avoid The Biggest Mistake 8 Out of 10 Brides Make When Choosing A Wedding Photographer

 About Your Budget – Wedding Planners Don’t Want You To Know This!

-6) Remember, after the wedding day is over all you’ve got left is your spouse, the ring, and your photographs.
+6) Remember, after the wedding day is overall you’ve got left is your spouse, the ring, and your photographs.
 The food is gone.
 The cake is gone.
 So are the cocktails and champagne.
 Your dress, as beautiful as it may be, will not be worn again.
 And, if you’re really lucky, your flowers will make it through the whole day without wilting (if it’s August, don’t count on it).
 All these things that you spend a fortune on are expendables, yet most of your budget gets spent on these expendable, one-time-use things.
 The whole budget seems to be spent on the party.
 A grand party is delightful and fun, but will your guests remember what kind of appetizers you served, or what the centerpieces looked like?
 This is just one person’s opinion, but you really could drop one of the appetizers I promise your guests will still show up- guaranteed!

 If your budget is truly an issue, then you should be even more selective!
 The cheapest photographer is very likely to be the least qualified for the job!
 That means – the worst possible pictures at the end of the day!!

-On the average, it costs at least $30 per guest to seat and feed them at the reception.
+On average, it costs at least $30 per guest to seat and feeds them at the reception.
 So cutting out just 10 people would give you at least $300 more to spend on the one thing that lasts forever – the PHOTOGRAPHS!
 If this still upsets you, see number 7 below.

 7) Some studios accept credit cards.
 Credit cards are a great way to extend your payment over a longer period of time.
 Even better, ask if the studio has a discount for paying cash or paying early.
 Remember, no matter how much (or how little) you spend on your wedding photography, if you aren’t happy with the finished photos, you’ve wasted your money!
 But if you love them, consider it an investment that you’ll treasure for a lifetime!